There are some fantastic beaches for snorkeling, relaxing and enjoying all that the coastal life has to offer in Greece.

-Located just 37 km from Corfu Town, you’ll find the small Bataria Beach.
-This is a beach with crystal blue waters and panoramic views of the Albanian Mountains.
-Anywhere you point your camera you’ll be taking a great picture!
-The beach is dotted with rocks and vegetation situated around a pebbled shore of sun beds.
-Even though the beach is just a short walk from the village, it is relatively unpopulated.
-This makes it an ideal spot for a bout of snorkeling and sunbathing.
-It is a terrific beach for families, too!
+It’s dotted with rocks and vegetation with a pebbled shore of sunbeds.
+Even though the beach is just a short walk from the village, it’s relatively unpopulated.
+This makes it an ideal spot for snorkeling and sunbathing.

 Agios Georgios Beach

 Set in the Ionian Sea is the island of Naxos, which is home to the Agios Georgios Beach.